Ben-Semmler/minishell_42/readme.txt

 -builtin 'cd' with only relative and absolute paths -builtin 'pwd', no options

+STUFF TO TEST:
+-Test edge cases with the '\' character, like quotations.

 KNOWN BUGS:
--echo with '-n' option adds a space before the output string
+-echo with '-n' option adds a space before the output string -Return value doesnt work with pipes

 || is the OR operator.
 It executes the command on the right only if the command on the left returned an error
 && The second command will only execute if the first command has executed successfully